Doug Ellis the Photographer in Montreal

 What do you regard as the lowest depth of misery?

-Being a burn patient.
+Being a burn patient ore believing your thoughts.

 What is your favorite occupation?

-Musician or pro surfer.
+Rock star or pro surfer.

 What is your most marked characteristic?